-You can synchronize the vertical speed bug with the current vertical speed by pressing and holding the VS joystick to the left or right for 2 seconds or middle (1⁄2 second click).
+You can synchronize the vertical speed bug with the current vertical speed by pressing and holding the VS joystick to the left or right for 2 seconds or middle (1/2 second click).

 The vertical speed bug is used by the autopilot as a target vertical speed when it is climbing or descending.
-Reference the Chapter for more information regarding autopilot functionality, symbology, and operation information.
+Reference the Error!
+Reference source not found.
+Chapter for more information r egarding autopilot functionality, symbology, and operation information.